 Mentoring for Science Journalists from Low-Income Countries

 On an ad-hoc basis, The Open Notebook offers one-on-one remote mentoring for early-career and mid-career journalists who live in or have recently immigrated to the U.S. or Canada from low-income or middle-income countries.
 The nature of these mentoring arrangements is variable depending on the mentees’ needs and circumstances.
 There is typically a waiting list for people who wish to participate in this program.
-If you are interested in being considered for this mentoring program, please contact Siri Carpenter, editor-in-chief, at siricarpenter@theopennotebook.com.
+If you are interested in being considered for this mentoring program, please contact Siri Carpenter, executive director and editor-in-chief, at siricarpenter@theopennotebook.com.
 Please introduce yourself and tell us a little about who you are, where you are from, and what you hope to gain through a mentoring relationship with a member of the TON team.
 (Don’t worry if English isn’t your first language!)

 Want to Create a Mentoring Program with The Open Notebook?